|CHOPR Faculty and Fellows Present at the Largest AcademyHealth2016 Annual Research Meeting in History|

 |HUP awarded funding to carry out Graduate Nurse Education Demonstration|

 August 3, 2012 - HUP officials gathered with CHOPR principals for the first time after learning that Penn is one of five hospitals selected to carry out the Graduate Nurse Education Demonstration.
 The primary goal of the demonstration is to increase the provision of qualified training to APRN students.
 The clinical training included in this demonstration will provide APRNs with the clinical skills necessary to provide primary care, preventive care, transitional care, chronic care management, and other services appropriate for Medicare beneficiaries.

 Photo shown from left: Amy Miller, Research Center Administrator; Garry Scheib, Executive Director, HUP; Victoria Rich, Chief Nursing Officer, HUP; Dr. Linda H. Aiken, Center Director; Dr. Matthew McHugh, Assistant Professor of Nursing.

-The Center for Health Outcomes and Policy Research (CHOPR) at the University of Pennsylvania School of Nursing is a research and research training enterprise focusing on the outcomes of health care and health workforce policy.
-Established in 1989, the Center is a unique community within the School of Nursing drawing together faculty, students, and pre- and post-doctoral fellows from nursing, sociology, demography, medicine, management, economics, and other related disciplines.
+The Center For Health Outcomes And Policy Research, also known as CHOPR, is a research and research training enterprise focusing on the outcomes of health care and health workforce policy.
+Established at the University of Pennsylvania in 1989, the Center is a unique community within the School of Nursing drawing together faculty, students, and pre- and post-doctoral fellows from nursing, sociology, demography, medicine, management, economics, and other related disciplines.
 With collaborators from around the world, Center researchers study health system reorganization and policy changes and aim to produce research evidence to improve the quality of health care.

 Our Program of Research